 Previous regional floristic works supported by specimens in the collection are Anderson’s Flora of Alaska and Adjacent Parts of Canada, The Genus Salix in Alaska and the Yukon, Wetland Sedges of Alaska, Alaska Rare Plant Field Guide, and AKEPIC ID Book.

 UAAH is a member of the Consortium of Pacific Northwest Herbaria (CPNWH), a group of 36 herbaria in the Pacific Northwest hosted by the University of Washington.
 The consortium database is a powerful online tool to search over 2.5 million herbarium specimens.
-Our herbarium database is available through CPNWH and complements the University of Alaska Museum Herbarium (ALA) database and AKEPIC.
 The consortium database has many tools to assist in conducting specific searches by advanced criteria or geography.

 Click below to access the online specimen database for UAAH and other member herbaria:

 We provide five free specimens for UA students and faculty or government agencies per year without charge.
 Please review our services page for information on additional services.

 The University of Alaska Anchorage Herbarium is located next to the main offices of Alaska Center for Conservation Science on the UAA campus in Beatrice MacDonald Hall, Room 115 (view map).
 Specimens are housed in a dedicated lab space with 7 scrolling cabinets, microscopes, and lab counter space for species identification.
 A reference collection of botanical literature is also housed in the herbarium to aid in accurate identification according to current species concepts.